-Get rid of toys?
-WHAT??
-That’s the phrase not many (if any) kids want to hear.
-In fact, in can be pretty traumatizing to some kiddos.
+Getting rid or toys can be pretty traumatizing to kids of all ages.
 To avoid all the drama and unnecessary tears, follow these steps to some peaceful, joyful separation with some toys.
 I promise the whole family will benefit from it.
 Especially in the long run.

 Have some pretty good reasons that will convince them that getting rid of some toys is actually a super cool idea.
 Here are few that I used in the past:

 - you will have much more space to play.
 You can finally built your cardboard sculptures or maybe have a dace party with your friends.